SakethRamkalavakuntla/Rain-prediction-app/README.md

 We began with **Exploratory Data Analysis (EDA)** to uncover insights and clean the dataset for modeling.
 This was followed by **feature engineering** to enhance model input quality and improve performance.

-Multiple machine learning models were evaluated throughout the process.
-Ultimately, **XGBoost** was selected for its superior accuracy and reliability.
-The final model was serialized using `pickle` and embedded into the Flask application.
+A variety of machine learning models were tested during experimentation.
+Ultimately, **XGBoost** was selected due to its superior accuracy and consistency.
+The final model was serialized using `pickle` and integrated into the Flask application for real-time predictions.

-Performance was validated using accuracy scores and a confusion matrix.
+Model performance was validated through accuracy metrics and confusion matrix evaluations.

 ---

 ## 🌐 Flask App & AWS Deployment

-The core of this project is the **Flask web application**, designed with modular, readable code and clear routing logic.
-It serves a user-friendly HTML form, captures input data, makes predictions using the trained ML model, and dynamically renders result pages.

-Deployment to **AWS EC2** involved the following steps:
+The heart of the project lies in the **Flask web application**, which handles:

+- Displaying a user-friendly HTML form for inputs
+- Capturing and preprocessing form data
+- Making predictions using the trained model
+- Dynamically rendering result pages based on the prediction outcome

+### ✅ Deployed on AWS EC2

+Deployment steps included:

-- Launching and configuring a Ubuntu EC2 instance
+- Launching an Ubuntu-based EC2 instance
-- Installing Python, virtualenv, Flask, and dependencies
+- Installing Python, virtual environment, Flask, and required packages
-- Transferring project files via Git
+- Uploading project files using Git/GitHub
-- Running the Flask app with `--host=0.0.0.0` to expose it to the web
+- Running the app using `flask run --host=0.0.0.0` to expose it externally
-- Updating EC2 security groups to allow traffic on the desired port (e.g., 5000 or 5001)
+- Configuring EC2 **security group inbound rules** to allow traffic on the app’s port (e.g., 5000 or 5001)

-- Ensuring reliable public access without exposing sensitive IP information
+This setup ensures scalable and secure cloud deployment for real-time inference.

 ---